-Even in accounts that are fundamentally different from ours, eg. bottom-up approaches such as one of Winston's (1975) early models, or top-down approaches (Kedar-Cabelli, 1985; Greiner, 1988), there are no serious domain-specific models.
+Even in accounts that are fundamentally different from the present accounts, e.g. bottom-up approaches such as one of Winston's (1975) early models, or top-down approaches (Kedar-Cabelli 1985, Greiner 1988), there are no serious domain-specific models.
 This is partly because of the problems that seem natural to analogy.
 The most dramatic and visible role of analogy is as a mechanism for conceptual change, where it allows people to import a set of ideas worked out in one domain into another.
 Obviously, domain-specific models of analogy cannot capture this signature phenomenon.

 There are grave dangers with domain-specific models.
 The first danger is that the model can be hostage to irrelevant constraints.
-One way to test the validity of the inevitable simplifications made in modeling is to triangulate, testing the model with a wide variety of inputs.
+One way to test the validity of the inevitable simplifications made in modelling is to triangulate, testing the model with a wide variety of inputs.
 Limiting a model to a specific domain dramatically reduces the range over which it can be tested.
 Another way to test the validity of simplifications is to see if they correspond to natural constraints.
 Surprisingly little effort has been made to examine the psychological plausibility of the simplifying assumptions that go into Copycat.
-Mitchell (1993) describes an initial experiment designed to see if human subjects perform similarly to Copycat in its domain.
+Mitchell (1993) has described an initial experiment designed to see if human subjects perform similarly to Copycat in its domain.
 This study produced mixed results; more efforts of this kind would be exceedingly valuable.
-Likewise, French (1995) presents the results of some studies examining human performance in his Tabletop domain, in which people make correspondences between tableware on a table.
-Again, this effort is to be addressed of whether and how these domains generalize to other domains of human experience.
+Likewise, French (1995) has presented the results of some studies examining human performance in his Tabletop domain, in which people make correspondences between tableware on a table.
+Again, this effort is to be applauded.
+But in addition to carrying out more direct comparisons, the further question needs to be addressed of whether and how these domains generalize to other domains of human experience.
 At present we have no basis for assuming that the domain specific principles embodied in Copycat are useful beyond a narrow set of circumstances.

-The second danger of domain-specific models is that it is harder to analyze the model, to see why it works.
+The second danger of domain-specific models is that it is harder to analyse the model, to see why it works.
 For example, Mitchell (1993) notes that in Copycat, only one type of relationship may be used to describe a created group.
-Thus, in grouping the ttt in the letter string rssttt, Copycat sometimes describes it as a group of three things, and other times as a group of the letter T (to choose, it probabilistically picks one or the other, with shorter strings being more likely to be described by their length than by their common letter).
+Thus, in grouping the ttt in the letter-string rssttt, Copycat sometimes describes it as a group of three things, and other times as a group of the letter t (to choose, it probabilistically picks one or the other, with shorter strings being more likely to be described by their length than by their common letter).
 This is partly due to a limitation in the mapping rules for Copycat, which can only create a single matching bond between two objects.
 For example, it could create either a letter-group bond or a triad group bond between ttt and uuu, but not both.
 Why should this be?
 (Note that this is quite different from the situation with humans.
 People consider a match between two things better the more structurally consistent relations they have in common.)
-As far as we can tell, the ban on having more than a single mapping bond between any two objects is a simple form of the one-to-one matching criterion found in SME.
+As far as we can tell the ban on having more than a single mapping bond between any two objects is a simple form of the one-to-one matching criterion found in SME.
 This prevents one letter from being matched to more than one other, which in most aspects of Copycat's operation is essential, but it backfires in not being able to create matches along multiple dimensions.
 Human beings, on the other hand, have no problem matching along multiple dimensions.
-In building domain-specific models the temptation to tweak is harder to resist, because the standard for performance is less difficult than for domain-independent models.
+In building domain-specific models the temptation to tweak is harder to resist, because the standard for performance is less difficult than for domainindependent models.